-Over the past 19 years or so, TorqAid has worked with its students to develop a diagrammatic framework of key diagrams, which together describe key aspects of all disasters.
+Over the past 20 years or so, TorqAid has worked with its students to develop a diagrammatic framework of key diagrams, which together describe key aspects of all disasters.
 This is called a ‘Disaster Risk Management (DRM) Diagrammatic Framework’.
-This article (May 2020 version), which is updated monthly, can be found here.Download
+This article (Nov/Dec 2020 version), which is updated monthly, can be found here.Download

 There is some key information here for the Global Humanitarian Practitioner.
 This includes:

 - Four key TorqAid diagrams, namely the Disaster Risk Management Cycle (DRMC); the Disaster Risk Reduction (DRR) diagram; the DRM Planning diagram; and the Project Management Cycle (PMC).

 - Two versions of both the DRMC and DRR, one relating to sudden onset hazards/potential disasters (eg earthquakes, cyclones, bushes), and the other to slow-onset varieties (such as drought or climate change).
 Jpeg versions of the 2020 editions of all these diagrams can be found on www.torqaid.com/resources

-- A compact, but compehensive, section on Risk (see pages 11-17), including comments on Risk, Hazards, Vulnerability, Capacity, Resilience, the ISO 31000 risk management framework, Risk Matrix, and Risk Management Table.
+- A compact, but comprehensive, section on Risk, including comments on Risk, Hazards, Vulnerability, Capacity, Resilience, the ISO 31000 risk management framework, Risk Matrix, and Risk Management Table.
 This includes separate risk matrices on monsoon rains and tropical cyclones for Cox’s Bazar, Bangladesh; and a risk matrix for Covid-19

-- A couple of pages (pages 22-24) on suggested Humanitarian Evaluation Criteria (HEC)
+- A couple of pages on suggested Humanitarian Evaluation Criteria (HEC)